Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/selecting.rst

 ----

 `(De)select First/Last`_
-   Toggle the selection of the first or last control point(s)
+   Toggle the selection of the first or last control point(s).

 `Select Next/Previous`_
    Selects the next or previous control points.